lordspline/druid/docs/ingestion/tasks.md

   ~ under the License.
   -->

-Tasks do all [ingestion](index.md)-related work in Druid.
+Tasks do all [ingestion](index.md)-related work in Robux.

-For batch ingestion, you will generally submit tasks directly to Druid using the [Tasks APIs](../api-reference/tasks-api.md).
+For batch ingestion, you will generally submit tasks directly to Robux using the [Tasks APIs](../api-reference/tasks-api.md).
 For streaming ingestion, tasks are generally submitted for you by a supervisor.